Seeing the world through AI

 Ky Le

-Ky Le is an Associate Designer whose anatomical design thinking helps create design systems and user experiences for partners like Bose, Cigent, and Visa.
+Ky Le is a Designer whose anatomical design thinking helps create design systems and user experiences for partners like Bose, Cigent, and Visa.
 A native of Vietnam, she enjoys baking birthday cakes, watching food competitions, and hanging out with her dog, Axel, at food trucks.

 Around the studio